FedTracker: Furnishing Ownership Verification and Traceability for Federated Learning Model: Background

-DNN watermarking methods can also be adopted to protect the copyright of FL models.
-The FL watermarking methods can be typically categorized as \emph{server-side} and \emph{client-side} watermarking methods.
+DNN watermarking techniques can also be employed for safeguarding the copyright of FL models~\cite{lansari2023federated}.
+The FL watermarking methods can be typically categorized as \emph{server-side} and \emph{Client-side} watermarking methods.

-WAFFLE~\cite{tekgul2021waffle} proposes the first server-side FL watermarking method.
-WAFFLE adds a retraining step to embed \emph{backdoor-based} watermarks into FL global model.
-Besides, because Server is assumed to lack training data, WAFFLE designs a data-free trigger set construction algorithm called WafflePattern.
-However, WAFFLE only focuses on the copyright protection and ignores the traceability.
+\textbf{Server-side Watermarking Methods.} WAFFLE~\cite{tekgul2021waffle} proposes the first server-side FL watermarking method.
+WAFFLE adds a retraining step to embed \emph{backdoor-based} watermarks into the FL global model.
+Besides, because the Server is assumed to lack training data, WAFFLE designs a data-free trigger set construction algorithm called WafflePattern.
+However, WAFFLE only focuses on ownership verification and ignores traceability.
 The fidelity of applying WAFFLE is also not guaranteed.

-As for client-side watermarking methods, Liu et al.~\cite{liuSecureFederatedLearning2021} and Li et al.~\cite{liFedIPROwnershipVerification2022} propose to entitle the Clients to watermark the FL model.
-Liu et al.~\cite{liuSecureFederatedLearning2021} suggest selecting a representative client to embed watermark through gradient-enhanced embedding algorithm.
-Li et al.~\cite{liFedIPROwnershipVerification2022} think every client should have the ability to verify its copyright.
-And thus Li et al. proposes FedIPR which entitles every Client to embed its own watermark.
+\textbf{Client-side Watermarking Methods.} As for Client-side watermarking methods, Liu et al.~\cite{liuSecureFederatedLearning2021, yang2023watermarking} and Li et al.~\cite{liFedIPROwnershipVerification2022} propose to entitle the Clients to watermark the FL model.
+Liu et al.~\cite{liuSecureFederatedLearning2021} suggest selecting a representative Client to embed the watermark through a gradient-enhanced embedding algorithm.
+Li et al.~\cite{liFedIPROwnershipVerification2022} think every Client should have the ability to verify its copyright.
+Thus Li et al. propose FedIPR which entitles every Client to embed its own watermark.
 Nevertheless, what the Clients embed can hardly be monitored.
 The Clients can embed both the watermarks and harmful things like backdoor~\cite{bagdasaryan2020backdoor, rieger2022deepsight} into the model.
-The security of Client-side watermarking is not guaranteed.
+Hence, the assurance of security in implementing Client-side watermarking cannot be guaranteed.